codenamephp/platform.di/README.md

 ### Dependency checks

-When you have modules that depend on each other most often the defintions depend on each other as well.
+When you have modules that depend on each other most often the definitions depend on each other as well.
 This is what the dependency collections are for.
 They collect the providers (duh) and also check the dependencies using the interfaces from above.
 They implement the `\de\codenamephp\platform\di\definitionsProvider\collection\iCollection` and do different levels of checks and sorting.